wp-plugins/simple-popup/readme.txt

 Every major auto-responder provide professionally deisgned opt-in forms which are 1000% better then anyother theme or forms I'll recommended you to use those forms grab the code from your auto-responder and paste the code in HTML Content field.

-Also Please Install  Tinymce advanced plugin after installing tinemce advanced plugin you have more advanced options available on your visual editor.
+Also please install Tinymce advanced plugin after installing tinemce advanced plugin you have more advanced options available on your visual editor.

 == Changelog ==

+**Version 1.8**
+Deprecated code removed,small bug fixes and improvements.
+The visual editor will now only works with WordPress version 3.3 or higher.

 **Version 1.5**
 Jquery bug fixed